-Tim McCarthy uses the words “camaraderie, dedication, and enjoyable” when describing his experience as a Suffolk University graduate student.
+Tim McCarthy, Class of 2017, uses the words “camaraderie, dedication, and enjoyable” when describing his experience as a Suffolk University graduate student.

 “I met fellow students who I will remain friends with for a lifetime,” said the Boston City Councilor, District 5.
 “And I learned that you better be prepared for class or don’t bother showing up.
 Although the program was challenging, I looked forward to focusing my attention for two hours at a time in each of my courses.”

-McCarthy will receive his master’s in public administration degree from Suffolk’s Sawyer Business School during Saturday’s graduate commencement ceremony at The Westin Copley Place in Boston.
+McCarthy received his master’s in public administration degree from Suffolk’s Sawyer Business School during the May 20 graduate commencement ceremony at The Westin Copley Place in Boston.

 “I live in the world of politics; that’s what I do,” he said.
 “But what I’ve learned through my Suffolk education has really broadened my horizons when listening to other people’s views.
 I’ve also learned to think more critically and to take my time before making a decision.”